The Celluloid Heart.

 (Poestenkill, NY): Edition Kaldewey, 1984.
 Octavo.
 (16)pp. One of 70 copies.
 The book retells the story of Brik and Mayakovsky's 1918 film, "Chained by the Film," which was largely destroyed in a fire in the 1930's.
-Here, Brik's retelling - Mayakovsky died by apparent suicide in 1930 - turns into text the story lost on film: a bored artist falls in love with a ballet dancer on a poster, and in a Pygmalion-like turn of events, the dancer comes to life and falls in love with the artist.
-In the 1960's, Brik found a fragment of the original film, which was aquired by the Press.
+Here, Brik's retelling—Mayakovsky died by apparent suicide in 1930—turns into text the story lost on film: a bored artist falls in love with a ballet dancer on a poster, and in a Pygmalion-like turn of events, the dancer comes to life and falls in love with the artist.
+In the 1960s, Brik found a fragment of the original film, which was acquired by the Press.
 Stills from the film are presented in multi-colored negatives throughout the text, and a three-meter length 16mm film print from the original movie accompanies the book.
 The roll of film and the book are housed together in a circular aluminum film canister.
 Labels to upper cover of the book and to the lid of the canister recreate the film's poster.
 Fine.
 Item #31580

 (von Lucius, pp. 156-159).